e-loughlin/inner-world/Daily Practice.md

 - ## People I love:
 	- Dad, Mom, Erica, Briana, Janelle
 	- Stu, Andrew (cousin), Taylor, Owen
-	- Tyrone, AndJoe, Pablo,
+	- Tyrone, Andrea, Joe, Pablo,

 - ## Passions that light me up:
 	- Nature, mountains, oceans, life.
 	- Meditation.
 Peace.
 Serenity.
 Philosophy.
 Literature.
 Creativity.
 Music.
 Being able to make and share music with the universe.
 Giving the self up to God (nature).
 	- Building a house on a farm.
 	- Continuous self-improvement.
-	- Getting a
+	- Getting a dog

 - ## My larger “why” in life:
 	- Becoming the best possible person I can be.
 Being kind, loving others.
 Being truly kind and loving and compassionate above all.
 Remaining true to my inner core, my inner sense of being.